 Globally, the AFOLU sector is responsible for about one quarter of anthropogenic GHG emissions.
 This implies mitigation from the sector is very important to meet emission targets (Bustamante et al., 2014).
 However, mitigation options in the sector are currently facing financial, institutional, technological barriers etc., (Smith et al., 2014).
 Policies governing practices in this sector need to account for both effective mitigation and adaptation.
 This can help to orientate practices in AFOLU towards global sharing of innovative technologies for effective land use (Bustamante et al., 2014).
-There is an opportunity to pursue mitigation and adaptation jointly through AFOLU during the implementation of NDCs.
+There is an opportunity to pursue mitigation and adaptation and adaptation for both effective land use (Bustamante et al., 2014).